-Six of the Best Kid's Menus in Sydney
+6 Of The Best Kids' Menus in Sydney

 Source: Coogee Pavilion Facebook

-With Japanese style fun and fresh street food and kids meals under $10 each, the whole family will enjoy the colourful and electric atmosphere of Daniel San.
+With Japanese style fun and fresh street food the whole family will enjoy the colourful and electric atmosphere of Daniel San.
 Kids can play the pinball machines lining the walls and in the sandpits out the front as mums and dads enjoy this exciting fusion menu in the heart of Manly.
 Why not let the kids try something a bit different with ‘soba noodles’ and Asian-themed smoothies to help get them excited about and interested in food.
+Oh and kids eat free Monday to Friday!

 Source: Daniel San Facebook

 The perfect little coffee break spot for mums and bubs.
-With a beautiful little enclosed outdoor play area in the sun (best suited for small children), kids can enjoy Bellagio’s famous ‘cronut’ pastries and ‘Yogi Bear’ peanut butter thickshake while mums chat over great coffee.
+With a beautiful little enclosed outdoor play area in the sun (best suited for small children), kids can enjoy Bellagio’s famous ‘cronut’ pastries, plant-based cakes (they'll never know) and ‘Yogi Bear’ peanut butter thickshake while mums chat over great coffee.
 Although breakfast and lunch meals are on the pricier side, its’ friendly service, quirky menu and great Charring Cross location make it a must-try.

 Source: Cafe Bellagio Facebook